 - Publishing Presenter Files to Connect Server (preferred method for files > 25 MB)

-- Post Presenter Link in your Bb Course
+- Post Presenter Link in a Canvas Module

-Respondus LockDown Browser is a customized browser that increases the security of online testing in Blackboard.
-When students use Respondus LockDown Browser to take a Blackboard test, they are unable to print, copy, go to another URL, access other applications, or close a test until it is submitted for grading.
+Respondus LockDown Browser is a customized browser that increases the security of online testing in Canvas.
+When students use Respondus LockDown Browser to take a quiz in Canvas, they are unable to print, copy, go to another URL, access other applications, or close a test until it is submitted for grading.
 Tests created for use with Respondus LockDown Browser cannot be accessed with standard browsers either.
 Respondus LockDown Browser functions much like a standard browser, but some options have been removed or work differently.

 - Ten Reasons to Use the LockDown Browser

-- LockDown Browser Quick Start Guide - Instructors
+- LockDown Browser in Canvas Quick Start Guide - Instructors

-- LockDown Browser Quick Start Guide - Students
+- LockDown Browser in Canvas Quick Start Guide - Students

 - Equipment Recommendations